artem-lifshits/github_alert_bot/README.md

-Simple Telegram bot to send github updates to custom channel.
+# Github alert bot

+This is a simple bot which sends notifications to telegram channel with github alerts.

+# INITIAL COMMIT